The Best Horror Movies You Need to See in 2025

 Starring: Allison Williams, Violet McGraw, Amie Donald, Jenna Davis, Brian Jordan Alvarez, Jen Van Epps, Ivanna Sakhno, Timm Sharp, Aristotle Athari, and Jemaine Clement

-Why it’s worth seeing: Consider this our most anticipated horror movie of the year!
-After the Blumhouse horror-comedy about a killer AI doll slayed at the box office in early 2022, a sequel was green-lit.
-Though her tech was deactivated at the end of the original, we know she's set to make a comeback in the follow-up.
-Thank goodness.
+Why it’s worth seeing: After the Blumhouse horror-comedy about a killer AI doll slayed at the box office in early 2022, a sequel was green-lit.
+Though her tech was deactivated at the end of the original, M3GAN makes a comeback in this follow-up to face off with a rogue new bot.

 Release date: July 18